Semi-automatically optimized calibration of internal combustion engines: Introduction

 This engine development results in an increasing number of \emph{actuators} and \emph{sensors}.
 There are currently in the order of ten different actuators and sensors each.
 Examples for actuators include the amount of injected fuel, exhaust recirculation control, air valve angle, etc. Sensors measure, e.g., the temperature, maximal point of the cylinder, torque, exhaust emission, etc. The actuators allow to produce a certain torque and revolution frequency, which describe the two main requirements on the engine in usage.
 However, several different settings of the actuators can result in the same torque/revolution frequency combination.
 Moreover, their dependence is involved and not known exactly a priori, i.e., it has to be measured and approximated.
 In this paper we deal with the \emph{optimal engine calibration problem}, i.e., to efficiently approximate this dependence by few measurements and to choose optimal actuators settings.

 The engine calibration problem consists of determining a so-called \emph{engine manifold}, which determines for each torque/revolution frequency combination a corresponding setting for actuators.
-This manifold is usually discretized and the resulting \emph{solution map} is hard-coded into the engine control unit.
-The settings on the engine manifold have to be chosen in such a way that they are consistent across different torque/frequency combinations, i.e., the engine manifold should be continuous.
+This manifold is usually discretized and the resulting \emph{solution map} is hard-coded into the engine control unit (\ecu).
+The settings on the engine manifold have to be chosen in such a way that they are consistent across various torque/frequency combinations, i.e., the engine manifold should be continuous.
 Moreover, the resulting settings need to obey several restrictions in order to avoid damage of the engine as well as bounds on the emissions produced.
 The emissions are measured with respect to so-called \emph{driving cycles}.
-These are certain prescribed changes in the torque/frequency settings over time which should resemble usage in practice.
+These are certain prescribed changes in the torque/frequency settings over time which are supposed to resemble usage in practice.
 These driving cycles are applied to the engine on a measurement bench and the resulting emissions have to be bounded.

 The calibration process described above involves two main steps.
 First, the dependence between the actuator settings and the output has to be measured.
 A naive enumeration of a uniform grid of possible actuator settings and interpolation would require exponential time in the number of actuators.
-Therefore, one needs to design a process to perform the measurements at interesting areas in order to speed up the measurement process.
+Therefore, one needs to design a process to perform the measurements in relevant areas in order to speed up the measurement process.
 Additionally, the actuator settings are continuously changed without waiting until a steady-state has been reached.
 This allows to save time, but also introduces measurement errors like hysteresis effects.
-Second, one should optimally choose the resulting engine manifold and solution map.
-Thus, based on the measurements, optimal actuator settings obeying the above-mentioned restrictions should be chosen in order to obtain an approximation of an engine manifold.
+Second, based on the so-obtained information about the engine behavior, one should optimally choose the resulting engine manifold and solution map.
+More precisely, one should select actuator settings for the final solution map that obey the above-mentioned restrictions and yield an approximation to an optimal solution map which is sufficiently close in the sense that all prescribed emission targets are met.